Kidney, Ureter, and Bladder X-ray

 What is a kidney, ureter, and bladder X-ray?

-This type of X-ray may be done to check the stomach for causes of pain.
-It may also
+This type of X-ray may be done to check the belly (abdomen) for causes of pain.
+It

-be done to check the organs and structures of the urinary or gastrointestinal (GI)
+may also be done to check the organs and structures of the urinary or digestive tract.

-system.
-The X-ray may be the first diagnostic procedure used to check the urinary
+The X-ray may be the first test done to check the urinary tract.

 X-rays use beams of energy that pass through body tissues onto a special film and